adamelliotfields/gradio-diffusion/info.md

 ### Arrays

 Arrays allow you to generate different images from a single prompt.
 For example, `a cute [[cat,corgi,koala]]` will expand into 3 prompts.
 Note that it only works for the positive prompt.
-You must also increase `Images` to generate more than 1 image at a time.
+You also have to increase `Images` to generate more than 1 image at a time.
 Inspired by [Fooocus](https://github.com/lllyasviel/Fooocus/pull/1503).

 ### Autoincrement